LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/debugger.rst

 .. admonition:: Question

-   True/False: Breakpoints on ``Console.WriteLine()`` are helpful because they stepping into them reveals what is printed in the console.
+   True/False: Breakpoints on ``Console.WriteLine()`` are helpful because stepping into them reveals what is printed in the console.

    a.
 True